 (2) Ion recognition: Novel ligands and ion recognition systems are designed, synthesized, and characterized.

 Prof HASEGAWA, Takeshi (D Sc)

 Two-dimensional molecular aggregation is a unique chemical field in which molecular interactions and the substrate surface predominantly influence the molecular structure and properties.
 To understand the chemical structure, the properties and reactions in an ultrathin film, the keywords of molecular interactions and orientation are additionally employed, and the fluctuated molecular aggregates are investigated by originally developed spectroscopic and theoretical techniques.

 A polymeric compound spontaneously forms double-strand helices with a perpendicular stance to the substrate.
 When a minute amount of water is added to the polymer, the helices come apart and are fully extended.

 (1) Studies on the molecular basis of environmental adaptation of extremophiles and their applications.

 (2) Mechanistic analysis of microbial enzymes with unique catalytic properties and their applications.

-(3) Studies on the mechanism of construction and functionalization of biological membranes.
+(3) Studies on the mechanism of biogenesis and functionalization of biological membranes.